krobelus/git-branchstack/README.md

 `@{upstream}..HEAD`.
 It ignores commits whose subject does not start with a topic tag.

-Created branches based on the common ancestor of your branch and the upstream branch, that is, `git merge-base @{upstream} HEAD`.
+Created branches are based on the common ancestor of your branch and the upstream branch, that is, `git merge-base @{upstream} HEAD`.

 To avoid conflicts, you can specify dependencies between branches.
 For example use `[child:parent1:parent2]` to base `child` off both `parent1`